 ANDREW BROOKES, NATIONAL PHYSICAL LABORATORY / SCIENCE PHOTO LIBRARY ANDREW BROOKES, NATIONAL PHYSICAL LABORATORY / SCIENCE PHOTO LIBRARY

 Radiotherapy calibration.
 Scientist setting up equipment used to calibrate radiotherapy machines across the UK.
 This is a linear accelerator (linac).
 It is able to emit different types and strengths of radiation.
-Here, a light-ion beam will be focused on a calorimeter (round, foreground) and the amount of emitted radiation absorbed will be measured.
+Here, a beam of photons will be focused on a block of graphite and the amount of emitted radiation absorbed will be measured.
 This is equivalent to the dose absorbed by a patient.
 Data from these tests are used to calibrate the instruments that hospitals use to measure doses prior to treatment.
 Photographed at the National Physical Laboratory, Teddington, UK.

 Model release not available.
 Property release not required.